BYU Faculty Women's Assocation Awards

-Teaching Award: Expert knowledge and/or skills in the content of the courses taught as evaluated by students, colleagues, and administrators.
+Teaching: Expert knowledge and/or skills in the content of the courses taught as evaluated by students, colleagues, and administrators.
 Dedication to teaching excellence and rigor in terms of course organization, class preparation, teaching methods, examinations, out-of-class advisement of students, and evaluation of student work.

-Scholarship Award: Publication record in scholarly (refereed) journals or national journals that have a formal editorial review process and/or publication of scholarly books and monographs.
+Scholarship: Publication record in scholarly (refereed) journals or national journals that have a formal editorial review process and/or publication of scholarly books and monographs.
 The presentation of scholarship or other types of scholarly and professional work at international, national, or regional professional meetings.
 Established reputation as a scholar.

 Creative Work: Established reputation as an artist and presentation of artistic work in major performances or exhibits at the university, district, regional, national, and international level.
 Or reputation as an innovator who creates significant programs or projects that fall outside the normal definition of scholarship but which have an impact at the university, district, regional, national, and/or international level.

 Citizenship: Ongoing record of contributions made at the community, state, district, national, and/or international levels.
 A record of contributions made at the university, college, and departmental levels, and professional organizations and associations within an area of expertise.
 Influence on and support of women on campus.
 Support and service to the Faculty Women's Association.
-Mentorship of colleagues and students.

 Outstanding Faculty Woman Award